StupidHackTH/stupid-bot-5/README.md

 # isn't slash commands not supported in discord.js???

-yeah, but Tar as done some black magic to make it work (you can see how in the `/tools` directory)
+yeah, but Tar has done some black magic to make it work (you can see how in the `/tools` directory)

 # how was it deployed?